qipa/homebrew-dev-tools/README.md

 # homebrew-dev-tools
 Development tools for Homebrew maintainers

-## Install
+## Installation

 ```
 brew tap homebrew/dev-tools
 ```

-## Add new tools
+## Adding new tools

-Read [Homebrew document](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/External-Commands.md) to see how to create Homebrew external commands.
+Read the ["External Commands" Homebrew document](https://github.com/Homebrew/brew/blob/master/share/doc/homebrew/External-Commands.md) to see how to create Homebrew external commands.

-As a good practice, adding information on usage and origin as ruby comment is recommended.
+As a good practice, adding information on usage and origin as ruby comments is recommended.
 A blank template can be found below.

 ```ruby